Next big thing Opelka blasts past Wawrinka into third round

 “I started holding more easily, I’d had to save so many break points before that,” Opelka said of the turnaround.
 “I made some adjustments and was then able to spend more energy trying to break.”

-Opelka said that he had “always been a pretty good mover - underrated maybe.
+Opelka, who will next face 15th seed Milos Raonic, said that he had “always been a pretty good mover - underrated maybe.
 Some guys don’t expect it when they play me for the first time.”

 In a period of declining fortunes for American men’s tennis, the victory was warmly welcomed former world number four and highly respected coach Brad Gilbert.
 “Wow, what a clutch performance from big fella Opelka in winning 1st career 5 setter over Stanimal,” he tweeted.

-Opelka, into the third round of a grand slam for the first time, now faces a possible meeting with 15th seed Milos Raonic.
+Wawrinka had few complaints.
+“Against those big servers you know you’re not going to have a lot of chances and you get under pressure a little bit more,” he said.

-“He’s as good as it gets when it comes to grass so I’m really excited about that,” he said.
-“Outside the big three he’s probably got the best chance of winning Wimbledon.”
+At the end he went for it.
+He went bigger than me, more aggressive, and he deserved to win”.

-Reporting by Mitch Phillips; Editing by Alison Williams
+Reporting by Mitch Phillips, Additional reporting by Rohith Nair in Bengaluru; Editing by Alison Williams